The Ghost of Frankenstein: Plot

 While studying his family's journals, Ludwig is visited by the ghost of his father, Henry Frankenstein.
 The spirit implores him to supply the monster with a good brain.
 Ludwig tells Bohmer and Ygor that he plans to put the deceased Dr. Kettering's brain into the monster.
 Ygor protests that he will lose his friend, and offers his own brain for the experiment.
 Ludwig refuses, distrustful of Ygor's nature.
 Elsa begs Ludwig to stop his experiments, to no avail.
 Ygor tells Bohmer that he should not be subordinate to Ludwig.
 Ygor promises to help the disgraced doctor if he puts Ygor's brain into the monster.

 The police arrive at Ludwig's house, searching for the monster.
 They find the secret room, but Ygor and the monster have fled.
 The monster abducts Cloestine from her home and returns to Ludwig's chateau.
 The monster wants her brain to be placed in his head.
 Cloestine does not want to lose her brain, and the monster reluctantly gives her to Elsa.
+When Ygor excitedly tells the Monster that Ygor's brain will be placed in the monster's skull instead and "Tonight, Ygor will die for you!" the monster angrily crushes Ygor between a heavy wooden door and a wall, gravely injuring Ygor, who falls to the ground, his bones crushed.

 Ludwig then performs the surgery, not knowing that Bohmer has removed Ygor's brain, not Kettering's.

 Herr Hussman rouses his neighbors by surmising his daughter has been captured by the monster and that Ludwig is harboring it.
+Erik rides ahead of the mob to warn the Frankensteins, and demand answers.
 Ludwig shows the monster to Erik, saying he has atoned for his father's mistakes by giving the monster a moral brain, but the monster tells Ludwig he is Ygor, not Kettering.
 The villagers storm the chateau.
 The Ygor-monster has Bohmer fill the house with gas to kill them.
-Ludwig tries to stop him, but the Ygor-monster repels the attack and mortally wounds Ludwig.
+Ludwig tries to stop him, but the Ygor-monster repels the attack and strangles Ludwig.
+Elsa returns Cloestine to her father, after which the Villagers leave the house with no one harmed.

 The Ygor-monster goes blind, a complication due to a mismatch in blood type, according to Ludwig.
+Ludwig, barely conscious and speaking from the floor, tells the two that the Monster's blindness is permanent, that the blood "Will not feed the sensory nerves."

-In frustration, the Ygor-monster throws Bohmer onto the apparatus, electrocuting him, and inadvertently sets fire to the chateau.
-The Ygor-monster becomes trapped in the burning chateau while Erik and Elsa escape, walking out into the sunrise.
+In frustration, the Ygor-monster screams at Bohmer and throws him onto a machine, electrocuting him, and inadvertently sets fire to the chateau.
+The Ygor-monster becomes trapped in the burning chateau, his face melting, and is finally hit by a giant wooden beam, trapping him and allowing the fire to consume him while Erik and Elsa escape, walking out into the sunrise.